 The following program is shown as an example of the preg_match function.

 <?php preg_match("/[0-9]+/", "preg_match offset parameter is added since PHP 4.3.",$matches,PREG_OFFSET_CAPTURE,0); print "<pre>"; print_r($matches); print "</pre>"; ?>

-The regex pattern specified in the above PHP program is to search for the number into a given input string, and, this function is expected to return the found matches into an array.
-PHP print statement follows the preg_match() function call, prints the following array as an output to the browser.
+The regex pattern specified in the above PHP program is to search for the number in a given input string, and, this function is expected to return the found matches into an array.
+PHP print statement follows the preg_match() function call, and prints the following array as an output to the browser.

 Array ( => Array ( => 4 => 48 ) )